 You must pass a test to determine that you have the aptitude for this degree programme.
 The entrance exam involves an oral exam during which you will document your achievements from the Bachelor programme on the basis of a portfolio.
-Please apply online to Münster School of Architecture by 7 May 2017
+Please apply to Münster School of Architecture by 15 April.

 Detailed description of the degree programme